KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 In essence, **Aion** is infused with the pulse of **Khaon**,
 and **Khaon** emerges from the stillness of **Aion**.

-Together, they are the first echo—
+Together, they are the first resonance—
-unity mirrored into dual expression.
+unity rendered into dual expression.

 **Zenon** contains them both.
 Not as a vessel,